Nirav0401/Solenoid_Lock/README.md

-# Solenoid Lock on a ADC Interface
+# Solenoid Lock using PWM Signals

-This example shows how to read temperature value on a ADC (Analog-to-Digital Converter) conversion using DMA (Direct Memory Access) and display them on console log.
-It's a basic setup that you can build upon STM32 Nucleo Developement Board.
+This example shows how to operate solenoid lock using PWM signals which is generally used in EV cars where gun need to be locked while communication processes are ongoing.
+It's a basic setup that you can build upon STM32 Developement Board.

 ## How to use example